owlchester/kanka-docs/docs/source/advanced/filters.md

 Filters and ordered columns set for an entity list are saved into your session, so as long as you stay connected you don't need to re-set them on every page.

-## Location name
+## Family, Location, Race, Organisation

-You can filter entities based on their location.
-The search field looks for entities that have a location with that exact name.
-You can use the selection box at the right of the field to select between 4 different behaviours for the filter, these are: include, which includes all entities in that location; exclude, which excludes all entities in that location; with children, which includes all entities in that location or any of all its children locations, and none, which shows all entities without a defined location.
+You can filter entities based on their family, location, race and organisation.
+These search fields look for entities that have an exact match with that name.
+You can use the selection box at the right of the field to select between 4 different behaviours for the filter, these are:
+* **Include**: Includes all entities that are part of the entity choosen.
+* **Exclude**: Excludes all entities that are part of the entity choosen.
+* **With children**: Includes all entities that are part of the entity choosen and all of its children.
+* **None**: Shows all entities that aren't a member of any entity of the choosen type.

 ## Attribute name